ChrisLally/Next.js_Client-Server_Detector/README.md

 Note: After changing these settings, you will be prompted to reload the VS Code window for the changes to take full effect.

-## Known Issues

-[List any known issues here, or remove this section if there are none]

 ## Release Notes

 See the [CHANGELOG.md](CHANGELOG.md) file for detailed release notes.